 Instructions

-• Preheat oven to 375 degrees F. Lightly grease a 9 x 13 inch casserole dish.
+• Prepare oven and dish: Preheat the oven to 375 degrees F and lightly grease a 9 x 13 inch casserole dish.

-• Make the Cashew Cheese sauce: Soak the cashews in boiling hot water for at least 5 minutes.
-Drain the cashews and add them to a high powered blender along with the water, lemon juice, nutritional yeast, garlic, onion powder and salt.
-Blend until smooth, scraping the sides down as needed.
+• Make the cheese sauce: Bring 3 cups of water to a boil (I use my tea kettle).
+Pour the hot water over the raw cashews and let soak for 5 minutes, or up to an hour.
+Drain the cashews and add to a high-powered blender along with the fresh water (ยพ cup), lemon juice, nutritional yeast, garlic, onion powder and salt and blend until smooth and creamy.
 Set aside.

-• Prepare pasta according to package instructions.
+• Cook the pasta: Prepare pasta according to package instructions.
 You can cook the pasta while your cashews are soaking to save time.
-Drain the noodles and add to casserole dish.
+Drain the noodles and add to the casserole dish.

 Notes

-1. Gluten Free: Use gluten free noodles that are a similar shape to ziti, such as Penne.
+1. Gluten Free: Use gluten free noodles that are a similar shape to ziti, such as gluten free Penne.ย

 Nutrition